Maintaining PRMTM Certification

 - the CRL Program tab in your member profile.

 PRM Holders certified in the 2015 program and after are required to meet these recertification requirements.
-Details on the recertification requirements and how to track CRL credits can be found in the PRM Guidebook.

 You Have Identified Yourself as a Risk Leader.
 Now Let Your PRM Designation Work for You!